ldi-github/shirates-core/README.md

 ## Notice
 - iOS 17 is not supported yet.
 - Xcode 15 is not supported yet.
 Use Xcode 14.
+- macOS Sonoma does not support Xcode 14.

 ## Document